-Both in and outside the SPO District, a nonconforming structure may be continued, and may continue to be used for any use allowed by Chapter 3 or by any overlay district in which the property is located, or by subsection 1.6.3 (Nonconforming Uses), even though the structure or its use does not conform to the requirements of this Ordinance.
+Both in and outside the SPO District, a nonconforming structure may be continued, and may continue to be used for any use permitted within a base district or overlay district in which the property is located, or by Subsection 1.6.3 (Nonconforming Uses), even though the structure or its use does not conform to the requirements of this Ordinance.
 The structures, collectively known as Fort Andross or Cabot Mill, located North of Highway 1, West of Maine Street, and South of the Androscoggin River that exceed the maximum height of the GM6 zoning district shall be deemed to be conforming structures.